-- Must physically exhibit breed characteristics of a purebred Red Angus

-- Solid red (shades may vary)

-- Polled

-- A blonde, light red or mixed switch

-- Cattle may have black hair on the tail, muzzle, face, neck and legs
+- Must physically exhibit breed characteristics of a Red Angus. - Solid red (shades may vary). - Polled. - A blond, light red (or mixed switch). - Cattle may have black hair on the tail, muzzle, face, neck, and legs. - Needs to have a sheath that is round and perpendicular to the ground.

-- Coarse joints (not to be confused with big boned cattle) - Solid white switch
+- Coarse joints (not to be confused with big-boned cattle).

+- Solid white switch.

+- Smut/gray nose pigmentation.

-- Horns or scurs breaking through the skin - White skin resulting in white hair above the underline or in front of the navel (white on navel is acceptable) - White skin resulting in white hair on the leg - Black pigmentation of the skin (not to be confused with freckling on the nose or anus) - Dehorning scars or evidence of dehorning - Black nose
+- Horns or scurs breaking through the skin. - White skin resulting in white hair above the underline or in front of the navel (white on navel is acceptable). - White skin resulting in white hair on the leg or tail/switch. - Black pigmentation of the skin (not to be confused with freckling on the nose or anus). - Roaning. - Dehorning scars or evidence of dehorning. - Black skin on the nose. - A defined ridge/bump running vertically from the center of the skull into the poll (i.e., TH Bump).